Compound (migrant labour): Controlling labour in urban situations

 The Lwandle single sex hostel near Cape Town, now preserved as the Lwandle Migrant Labour Museum, was established in 1958 as an accommodation facility for workers in the nearby fruit and canning industry.
-As such it was like scores of similar hostels around South Africa that were part of the migrant labour system under apartheid, with pass-regulated influx control, and it typifies the living conditions the system imposed.
+As such it was like scores of similar hostels around South Africa that were part of the migrant labour system under apartheid, with pass-regulated "influx control," and it typifies the living conditions the system imposed.
 They provided very basic accommodation with four to six men occupying a small, confined space, and an entire block sharing rudimentary ablution facilities.
 Hostels such as this were intended for single men only however women lived in Lwandle hostels unofficially from the 1960s shortly before the hostels were established.
 Some were live-in domestic servants in nearby Somerset West, who joined their husbands on weekends.
 They were constantly harassed and arrested by the local police as their presence in the hostels was regarded as illegal.
 Kids were also deemed illegal in the area.
 From the 1980s, as poverty in the rural areas of the Eastern Cape increased and the relaxation of pass laws, large number of women and children moved into Lwandle, seeking employment and also to join their partners.
 There were sometimes between three and five people per bed In the 1980s, as the control of the flow of people from rural areas was eased, these hostels became even more overcrowded.
 Facilities were not provided to sustain the increased population.
 The hostels have been converted into family housing unit under the Reconstruction and Development Programme's Hostel to Homes Project which began in 1997 and completed in 2003.

 Labour Hostels in post-apartheid South Africa

 Siyambonga Heleba looks into the implications of the perpetuation of apartheid style single sex hostels in the post-1994 period in South Africa.
-The mining compounds where extremely small and black miners had to sleep sitting up in order to save space.
+The mining compounds were extremely small and black miners had to sleep sitting up in order to save space.